WAC Clearinghouse: Sustainable Publishing Initiative

 In May 2012, to mark its fifteenth year of operation, the WAC Clearinghouse launched the 25 Collective, a demonstration project for sustainable publishing.
 The goal of the project was to publish 25 new books for a total expenditure of $50,000―a cost far below that borne by traditional academic presses.
 Leveraging university resources (office space, computing resources, and web servers), the project operated within its budget and had, by March 2017, reached its goal, producing 29 books at an average cost of less than $2,000 per book.
 The success of the project led to the launch of the Colorado State University Open Press, a publishing project that supported the use of the publishing collaborative model developed through the WAC Clearinghouse in other disciplines.
-The Open Press went on hiatus in 2021 following changes in university leadership.
+The Open Press ceased operation in 2021 following changes in university leadership.

 Support

-The Clearinghouse is hosted by Colorado State University.
-In-kind support is provided by the Department of English and the Division of Information Technology at Colorado State University, University Press of Colorado, Utah State University Press, the National Council of Teachers of English, and the faculty and staff at Colorado State University's Morgan Library, who provide assistance digitizing republished books and cataloging new publications.
+The Clearinghouse was hosted by Colorado State University from its founding in 1997 until 2025.
+During that period, in-kind support was provided by the Department of English, the Division of Information Technology, the Office of the Provost, the Institute for Learning and Teaching, the Division of Continuing Education, and the university's Morgan Library.

-Funding for the Clearinghouse is provided through donations to the Colorado State University Foundation's fund supporting the WAC Clearinghouse as well as from sales of low-cost print editions of its open-access scholarly books.
-Donations are used to defray costs associated with honoraria for graduate students who serve as copy editors and designers for Clearinghouse books, for web hosting, for the purchase of ISBN numbers and registration of Digital Object Identifiers (DOIs), and for software and equipment expenses.
+Funding for the Clearinghouse is provided through donations to the WAC Clearinghouse as well as from sales of low-cost print editions of its open-access scholarly books.
+Donations are used to cover costs associated with copy editing, journal and book design and production, web hosting, the purchase of ISBN numbers and registration of Digital Object Identifiers (DOIs), and software purchases.
 Interested patrons my donate online or by check through the Clearinghouse website.